fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 throw behind any argument they pitch for their own preffered way of doing something.
-There are certainly best practices that most of us can agree on but there is best practices that seem to be directly opposing eachother.
+There are certainly best practices that most of us can agree on but there are also best practices that seem to be directly opposing eachother.

 Then we have to interpretation of these best practices.